How To Incorporate Aesthetic Medicine Into Your Dental Practice

 As the aesthetic medicine sector grows, voluntary registers and professional membership organisations are increasingly likely to demand a portfolio of evidence of your practical competency in the relevant cosmetic procedure(s) you’re delivering.

 STEP 3: INSURANCE

 Indemnity cover is a legal requirement to incorporate aesthetic medicine into your dental practice.
-If you are on an independent, self-regulatory register (such as the JCCP Register or Treatment We Can Trust’s Register of Injectable Cosmetic Providers), then your insurance may cover up to ten hours of cosmetic practice at no additional cost.
+If you are on an independent, self-regulatory register (such as the JCCP Register), then your insurance may cover up to ten hours of cosmetic practice at no additional cost.